openlibhums/janeway/docs/source/manager/other/index.rst

     When editing an email that has a URL placeholder (like {{ review_url }} ) it is important that you do not add anything immediately after this placeholder as email clients may interpret them as part of the link.

 .. figure:: ../../nstatic/edit_template.png
+    :alt: The review assignment email template screen, showing the default value with the customisation textbox below it.
+    :class: Screenshot

     Editing an email template.